DinikaSen/react-auth-sdk-demo-app/README.md

 - Displaying user profile information
 - Making authenticated API requests with a bearer token

+More details on how to use Asgardeo React SDK can be found in [this guide](https://wso2.com/asgardeo/docs/complete-guides/react/introduction/).

 ## 📦 Installation

 Clone the repo and install dependencies: